sebcachia/sebcachia.github.io/about/index.md

 Professionally, I am a technology geek with a short attention span and a passion for learning.
 So far I have found Product Management to be the best fit, though I am also interested in Engineering Management and User Experience Design.
 I sometimes hack around in code, though mostly to serve my own needs (nothing production grade here).

 I love being outdoors!
 I grew up (with my now wife) in Scouts and enjoy hiking, running, camping, or anything else I can find time for.
-I have been hiking in the Bavarian Alps, Snowdonia and the Black Mountains in Wales and climbed Kilimanjaro in Tanzania during our honeymoon.
+I have been hiking in the Bavarian Alps, Snowdonia and the Black Mountains in Wales and climbed Kilimanjaro in Tanzania.
 I also enjoy cooking, reading, strong coffee and travel.

 <figure>
   <img src="../images/posts/about_safari.jpg">